frieder/jira-issue-updater/README.md

 Updates the description of the ticket. <br>
 The option is ignored when blank.

 > This option only allows for a simple plaintext to be set.
-If some rich description with links,
-> paragraphs, bullet points, images is required a custom logic must be used which is not covered
-> (nor planned!) by this action.

 ### Option: assignee